 Fig. 200 Diagram showing how to swap wheels

-The tyres are the most used and most underestimated parts of a vehicle.
+and safety warnings The tyres are the most used and most underestimated parts of a vehicle.
 Tyres are very important as the narrow tyre surfaces are the only contact between the vehicle and the road.

 The service life of tyres is dependent on tyre pressure, driving style handling and fitting.